 Kubernetes is an open source container scheduling and orchestration system originally created by Google and then donated to the Cloud Native Computing Foundation.
 Kubernetes automatically schedules containers to run evenly among a cluster of servers, abstracting this complex task from developers and operators.
 Recently Kubernetes has emerged as the favored container orchestrator and scheduler.

-The NGINX Kubernetes Ingress controller provides enterprise‑grade delivery services for Kubernetes applications, with benefits for users of both open source NGINX and NGINX Plus.
-With the NGINX Kubernetes Ingress controller, you get basic load balancing, SSL/TLS termination, support for URI rewrites, and upstream SSL/TLS encryption.
+The NGINX Ingress Controller for Kubernetes provides enterprise‑grade delivery services for Kubernetes applications, with benefits for users of both open source NGINX and NGINX Plus.
+With the NGINX Ingress Controller for Kubernetes, you get basic load balancing, SSL/TLS termination, support for URI rewrites, and upstream SSL/TLS encryption.
 NGINX Plus users additionally get session persistence for stateful applications and JSON Web Token (JWT) authentication for APIs.

-Note: For NGINX Plus customers, support for the NGINX Kubernetes Ingress controller is included at no additional cost.
+Note: For NGINX Plus customers, support for the NGINX Ingress Controller for Kubernetes is included at no additional cost.

 Note: For installation instructions, see our GitHub repository.